 (b) Exhibitor cancels within 14 days of the expo: 50% of stall fees will be refunded; except if a suitable replacement is found and approved by the Organiser.

 (c) Exhibitor cancels within 7 days of the expo: NO monies will be refunded , except if a suitable replacement is found and approved by the organiser.

 - No credit or refund is given for failure to attend for any reason whatsoever.

 What does the cost of my stall cover?

-The space on the day, marketing, venue hire, event management, promotion of the market and your business, social media posts, our insurance and other costs.
+The space on the day, marketing, venue hire, event management, promotion of the expo and your business, social media posts, our insurance and other costs.

 Set-up and close down

 Unless otherwise advised setup time is 8.30 am – 9.30 am for a 10 am start